Cardinals vs. Reds Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has put up 67 hits with 18 doubles, 10 home runs and 36 walks.
-He has driven in 27 runs with seven stolen bases.
+- Goldschmidt has 67 hits with 18 doubles, 10 home runs, 36 walks and 27 RBI.
+He's also stolen seven bases.

 Goldschmidt Recent Games